ScottLogic/blog/_posts/2024-09-17-terraform-vs-cdk.md

 </details>

-While you can argue that some of the line number difference could be down to the standard formatting I've used, there's no argument that CDK undeniably uses fewer characters (1624) than terraform (4985)
+While you can argue that some of the line number difference could be down to the standard formatting I've used, there's no argument that CDK undeniably uses fewer characters (1624) than Terraform (4985)
 I can confirm that the Terraform example took me twice as long to configure than the CDK one.

 However this 'fill in the gaps' approach with CDK does come with its downsides.
 By making the resources deployed less explicit within the codebase, you potentially run into issues with bugeting, security, and even hitting the max resource quotas without even knowing that you were deploying said resource.